 Simple English definitions for legal terms

-Read a random definition: nomen
+Read a random definition: regular process

 Definition: Short interest refers to the number of shares in a short sale that have not been purchased for return to lenders.
 In a short sale, the seller borrows shares and sells them, hoping to buy them back at a lower price and make a profit.
 Short interest is the number of shares that have been sold short but not yet bought back.